 - Curzan, Anne and Lisa Damour, First Day to Final Grade: A Graduate Student's Guide to Teaching, 3rd edition, University of Michigan Press, 2011. - Davis, Barbara Gross.
 Tools for Teaching, 2nd edition, Jossey-Bass, 2009.
-I think this is an excellent resource.
-It is available as an e-book through the UCB library; check Oskicat.
+I strongly recommend that you buy the book and keep it forever if you are going to be a professor.
+That said, it's available as an e-book through the UCB library; check Oskicat.

-Additional readings are posted on bCourses and linked to in the online copy of the syllabus.
+Additional readings are posted on bCourses and linked to in the syllabus (available online).